Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/CreateIoTEdgeDevice.md

 ## please follow instruction to open network port 8181

 Go to https://portal.azure.com/#home.
-Click on Virtual Machines and then Add to create your virtual Machine.
+Click on Virtual Machines.
+If you have not created one, hit Add to create your virtual Machine.

 ![Diagram - Go to Azure Portal to create Virtual Machine](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/develop/factory-ai-vision/assets/go%20to%20azure%20portal_1.png)